py5coding/py5book/index.md

 * Mastodon <a rel="me" href="https://fosstodon.org/@py5coding">@py5coding@fosstodon.org</a>
 * twitter [@py5coding](https://twitter.com/py5coding)
 * [processing foundation discourse](https://discourse.processing.org/)

-The py5 library has many features but is alpha software.
-The library and this website are both a work in progress.

 To view the actual installed py5 library code, look at the [py5 repository][py5_repo].
 The py5 library code is the output of the